 Alternative option - add a standard signup form instead

 Finally, let's talk about alternatives to a newsletter popup.
 The simplest option is to add a normal signup form directly to a page or sidebar area.
 You can even add the form within the body of a blog post, so that people can't possible miss it.

 WPEagle have provided a useful guide on how to add a MailChimp signup form directly to your site:

-Once you’ve sorted out your newsletter popups and signup forms, it’s worth spending some time ensuring your website is really mobile friendly.
-This will help your SEO.
+Once you've sorted out your newsletter popups and signup forms for list building, exit intent, discount codes, or special offers, it's worth spending some time ensuring your website is really mobile friendly.
+This will enhance your SEO efforts and improve your conversion rates.
 To further boost your SEO, check out our SEO services for WordPress websites or our tips for a perfect WordPress mobile site.